aysanaghazadeh/SensoryAds/rebuttal.md

 * **Annotation Process**

     The annotations were done by 12 annotators from different genders, within the age range of 25–60, and with education level of minimum high school diploma, achieving approval rate above 90% on more than 1000 annotations, and located in the United States.
 The 12 annotators were selected in the test phase of annotation where the annotators were provided with a detailed definition of the sensations and an example for each annotation and then were asked to annotate the images on sensation information.
 For each image, 1 annotator annotated the image, then the quality of annotations were approved by a skilled evaluator.
 If there was a disagreement on the annotation, the annotator was asked to explain the reasons for choosing a specific sensation (this happened very rarely), and if the second annotator was not convinced the annotation was ignored and the image was available in the pool for the new annotation.
+We have updated and added these information to Appendix - A4 section.

 * **Human-Human Agreement**